MarkFSchneider/Girlfriend-Text-Data-Collector/README.md

 # Girlfriend-Text-Data-Collector
-The shambly C# code I used to parse text messages to put into CSVs to create an infographic
+The shambly C# code I used to parse text messages to put into CSVs to create an infographic.
+Do with it what you will